What Is Cloud Hosting?

 You should consider getting dedicated server hosting if your website or project will require a considerable amount of processing power at all times.
 Also, a dedicated server will be a better choice for organizations and individuals that wish to store confidential information.

-Lastly, dedicated and cloud hosting are not mutually exclusive.
-In fact, a popular hybrid cloud hosting model involves using a public cloud for information processing and a dedicated server for data storage.
+Lastly, dedicated and cloud hosting is not mutually exclusive.
+A popular hybrid cloud hosting model involves using a public cloud for information processing and a dedicated server for data storage.

 Cloud Hosting vs VPS Hosting